Department of Legal Studies.2

 Legal Studies Faculty Position

-Legal Studies, an interdisciplinary department in the College of Public Affairs and Administration at University of Illinois at Springfield (UIS), seeks applications for a VISITING ASSISTANT PROFESSOR position with expertise in the field of legal studies.
-The position will begin on August 16, 2015 for 9 months with a possible extension for a second 9 months.
+Legal Studies, an interdisciplinary department in the College of Public Affairs and Administration at University of Illinois at Springfield (UIS), seeks applications for a tenure track ASSISTANT PROFESSOR position with expertise in law and one other academic field.
+The position will begin on August 16, 2016.
+For more information and to apply https://jobs.uis.edu/job-board,

 Free Online Course on the Innocence Movement

-A new Massive Open Online Course (MOOC) on the Innocence Movement is being offered by UIS Legal Studies Assistant Professor Gwen Jordan.
-The Innocence Movement MOOC is a free, six-week course which begins on February 2, 2015.
-The course is designed to introduce and educate members of the public about the serious issues of wrongful conviction, the work of the innocence movement, and strategies to prevent wrongful convictions in the future.
-Currently no academic or continuing education credit is awarded for MOOCs offered at UIS.
+A Massive Open Online Course (MOOC) on the Innocence Movement by UIS Legal Studies Associate Professor Gwen Jordan is available to all at no cost.
+The course introduces members of the public about the serious issues of wrongful conviction, the work of the innocence movement, and strategies to prevent wrongful convictions in the future.
 Registration information can be found at: http://uis.coursesites.com